Philips circle pattern: PAL broadcasts

-Many broadcasters that adopted the 625-line PAL system used some form of the Philips PM5544 pattern.
+Many broadcasters that adopted the 625-line PAL system used some form of the Philips circle pattern.

 Africa

 In South Africa, the South African Broadcasting Corporation (SABC) made use of the PM5544 pattern since it started testing its first television system in 1975, but independent broadcasters M-Net, which launched in 1986, and e.tv, which launched in 1998, opted to use Telefunken FuBK instead.

-In Zimbabwe, the PM5544 was used by Zimbabwe Broadcasting Corporation (ZBC) from the start of its regular colour broadcasts in the early-1980s, replacing the Indian-head test pattern.
+In Zimbabwe, the Philips circle pattern was used by Zimbabwe Broadcasting Corporation (ZBC) from the start of its regular colour broadcasts in the early-1980s, replacing the Indian-head test pattern.

-In Niger, the PM5544 was used by Télé Sahel.
+In Algeria, the Philips circle pattern was used by Établissement public de télévision.

-In Western Sahara, a modified version of the PM5544 was used by RASD TV.
+In Western Sahara, a modified version of the Philips circle pattern was used by RASD TV.

-The PM5544 was also used in Algeria and Kuwait.

-Asia
+Asia and Middle East

-The PM5544 test card was first introduced in Singapore by its national broadcaster Radio Television Singapore (RTS; now Mediacorp) (in conjunction with a modified version of Test Card F) upon the start of regular colour broadcasts in Singapore in 1974.
-While the PM5544 ceased to be seen on said country's two main television channels (Channel 5 and Channel 8) upon introducing 24/7 schedules in 1995, the PM5544 continued to be seen on its minority and thematic channels until approximately 2005–06.
+The Philips circle pattern was first introduced in Singapore by its national broadcaster Radio Television Singapore (RTS; now Mediacorp, in conjunction with a modified version of Test Card F) upon the start of regular colour broadcasts in Singapore in 1974.
+While the Philips circle pattern ceased to be seen on said country's two main television channels (Channel 5 and Channel 8) upon introducing 24/7 schedules in 1995, the pattern continued to be seen on its minority and thematic channels until approximately 2005–06.

-The PM5544 was later introduced in Malaysia by its public broadcaster Radio Televisyen Malaysia (RTM) from its introduction of regular colour broadcasts in 1978–80 (replacing its previous monochrome Pye Test Card G) until it switched to a 24/7 schedule in 2012; and was also used by said country's first commercial station TV3 from the launch of its television service in 1984 until it adopted a 24/7 schedule in 2014.
+The Philips circle pattern was later introduced in Malaysia by its public broadcaster Radio Televisyen Malaysia (RTM) from its introduction of regular colour broadcasts in 1978–80 (replacing its previous monochrome Pye Test Card G) until it switched to a 24/7 schedule in 2012; and was also used by said country's first commercial station TV3 from the launch of its television service in 1984 until it adopted a 24/7 schedule in 2014.

-The PM5544 was also used by the Indonesian national TV broadcaster TVRI, replacing its previous Telefunken FuBK test card, from the mid-1980s until it switched to a 24/7 schedule in 2021.
+The Philips circle pattern was also used by the Indonesian national TV broadcaster TVRI, replacing its previous Telefunken FuBK test card, from the mid-1980s until it switched to a 24/7 schedule in 2021.
+Then Salim-owned private Indonesian TV broadcaster Indosiar also used the same Philips PM554 circle pattern test card during sign-off period from 1995 to 2002.